Connecting to a cloud network using OpenVPN

 -

-A window will open informing you of the pricing type: BYOL (Bring Your Own License).
+This will open a window with the licensing model: BYOL (Bring Your Own License).
 Click Create.

 Security groups act as a virtual firewall for incoming and outgoing traffic.
 See more about the default security group here.